The James Webb Space Telescope’s spectrograph is ready to study the chemistry of the universe

 “The NIRSpec team will continue its commissioning efforts.
 The whole team is very excited for the start of scientific observations,” read a statement signed by representatives of NIRSpec published Thursday (3) on the NASA blog dedicated to the observatory.

 Once operational, NIRSpec will split light from targets Webb observes into what scientists call a spectrum, measuring the amount of light at specific wavelengths.
-This ‘fingerprint’ will allow astronomers to discover more about galaxies, exoplanets and other objects by providing information such as mass, temperature and chemical composition.
+This ‘fingerprint’ will allow astronomers to discover more regarding galaxies, exoplanets and other objects by providing information such as mass, temperature and chemical composition.

 With NIRSpec, JWST can examine the spectra of up to 100 galaxies at once, making observations much more efficient, given that collecting photons of light from such distant objects will cost hundreds of hours to the observatory.